JordanRL/Newton/CONTRIBUTING.md

 - Your merge may not drop the project's test coverage below 85%.
 - Your merge may not drop the project's test coverage by MORE than 5%.
 - Your merge must pass Tracis-CI build tests for BOTH PHP 5.6.X and PHP 7.X.
+- You must make your pull request INTO the dev branch, and it is suggested that you work off of the dev branch.

 ## Coding Requirements